Click HERE to sign our petition to divest Gainesville's public funds from the fossil fuel, private prison, and arms manufacturing industries

-The mission of Divest Gainesville is two-fold: 1) build public awareness of the intersection of racial justice and climate change issues, and 2) to make real, on-the-ground change, beginning here in our very own city by passing a socially responsible investment ordinance to discourage support for fossil fuel pipelines, private prisons, and violations of indigenous sovereignty.
+The mission of Divest Gainesville is two-fold: 1) build public awareness of the intersection of racial justice and climate change issues, and 2) to make real, on-the-ground change, beginning here in our very own city by passing a socially responsible investment ordinance to discourage support for fossil fuel pipelines, private prisons, arms manufacturing, and violations of indigenous sovereignty.

 Specifically, we aim to do the following: